 2. The Government of Pakistan sets up a program to accredit Halal certification bodies.

 3. The Government of Pakistan implements stricter food import requirements to ensure Halal compliance.

-5. To coordinate with the Financial Services industry to increase awareness on the availability of Islamic Financial products.
+5. To coordinate with the Financial Services industry to increase awareness of the availability of Islamic Financial products.

-7. The Government of Pakistan engage its relevant agencies to facilitate participation of the private sector in Halal product export promotion activities.
+7. The Government of Pakistan engages its relevant agencies to facilitate the participation of the private sector in Halal product export promotion activities.